BuildPricedCalculators

 What home improvement permits cost in Florida — by project type.
 Roof, electrical, plumbing, HVAC, fence, pool, addition.
 By county and metro.

-By BuildPriced Editorial TeamLast reviewed May 10, 20266 min read
+Reviewed by BuildPriced Editorial TeamUpdated May 11, 20266 min read

 In Florida, almost every meaningful home improvement requires a building permit.
 The permit fees themselves are usually a small fraction of project cost — but the permit process (inspection, scheduling, sign-off) adds time and complexity that surprises new homeowners.
 Here's what you actually pay, by project type.